dsusco/tp.net-armageddon.org/_site/_special_rules/trenchworks.md

 ---
-date: "2014-10-15T14:20:19-04:00"
+date: "2014-10-29T14:23:45-04:00"
 name: "Trenchworks"
 ---
 Bunker
-: Counts as Fortifications (see [Terrain Effects](#terrain-effects)).
+: Counts as Fortifications (see [Terrain Effects](/tournament-pack/#terrain-effects)).
 Can hold three units.

 Gun Emplacement
-: Provides vehicles with a Cover Save that works in the same manner as an infantry cover save (see [Infantry Cover Saves](#infantry-cover-saves)).
+: Provides vehicles with a Cover Save that works in the same manner as an infantry cover save (see [Infantry Cover Saves](/tournament-pack/#infantry-cover-saves)).
 Can hold one unit.

 Trench
 : Can hold one infantry unit per 4cm of length.